 All actions are led by the IMAP councils in collaboration with IMAP Partners.

 On 1 July 2013, the Maribyrnong City Council became a full member of the Inner Melbourne Action Plan, following a period as an associate partner.
-IMAP project teams and the future revision of the Inner Melbourne Action Plan will now include Maribyrnong representation and take into account the extended inner Melbourne region.
+IMAP project teams and the future revision of the Inner Melbourne Action Plan included Maribyrnong representation and took into account the extended inner Melbourne region.